 Government Intervention and its Spillover Effects

-One of my cousins works as a Chief Executive Engineer for Pakistan's Water and Power Development Authority (WAPDA).
-He is now serving in Gilgit-Baltistan (GB).
-He has sent a proposal to the Planning and Development Ministry of Pakistan.
-He told me about political and bureaucratic red tape in Pakistan.
-I want to provide the reader with some background.
+One of my cousins is a Chief Executive Engineer for Pakistan's Water and Power Development Authority (WAPDA), currently working in Gilgit-Baltistan (GB).
+He recently submitted a proposal to Pakistan's Ministry of Planning and Development.
+He shared insights with me about the political and bureaucratic challenges in the country.
+I would like to provide the reader with some background information on this topic.

-My cousin is a dedicated person.
-He wants to improve the lives of the underprivileged people of Gilgit-Baltistan.
-Owing to the lack of self-determination, GB is an impoverished region in Pakistan.
-The area has a wealth of natural resources, and this ecology provides the majority of livelihoods.
-People depend on mining, tourism, fishing, agriculture, fruit, and handicrafts for their livelihood.
-These industries are the source of income for the majority of the population.
+My cousin is a dedicated individual who aims to improve the lives of underprivileged people in Gilgit-Baltistan.
+Due to a lack of self-determination, GB is an impoverished region in Pakistan.
+The area is rich in natural resources, which are vital for the livelihoods of its residents.
+The local population relies on various industries, including mining, tourism, fishing, agriculture, fruit production, and handicrafts.
+These sectors serve as the primary sources of income for most people in the region.

-People depend on the government for jobs, education, transportation, and health.
-The territory lacks self-determination and has top-down decision-making.
-It does not collect taxes and relies on federal funding, subsidies, and grants.
-In comparison to Pakistan, the area has a low level of corruption.
+People rely on the government for jobs, education, transportation, and healthcare.
+The territory lacks self-determination and operates under a top-down decision-making process.
+It does not collect taxes and depends on federal funding, subsidies, and grants.
+Compared to Pakistan, this area has a relatively low level of corruption.

-Gilgit-Baltistan has a hydropower potential of 40,000 MW.
-It currently only generates 133 MW.
-This lack of energy is a pressing issue for the 1.8 million residents of the area.
-Generally, Pakistan is facing an electricity crisis and relies on imported fuels to meet its energy needs, which consume a significant part of the country's GDP.
-GB's hydropower potential will address Pakistan's energy needs and strengthen the country’s foreign exchange reserves.
-GB’s lack of self-determination and bureaucratic red tape are constraints.
-There are 278 potential project sites in the Gilgit-Baltistan area.
-They can increase the total installed capacity by 21,125 MW.
+Gilgit-Baltistan has a significant hydropower potential of 40,000 megawatts (MW), yet it currently generates only 133 MW.
+This limited energy production is a critical issue for the region's 1.8 million residents.
+Pakistan as a whole is grappling with an electricity crisis and relies heavily on imported fuels to meet its energy demands, which places a considerable strain on the country's GDP.
+Harnessing Gilgit-Baltistan's hydropower potential could help alleviate Pakistan's energy challenges and strengthen its foreign exchange reserves.
+However, the region faces challenges such as a lack of self-determination and bureaucratic hurdles.
+There are 278 potential project sites in Gilgit-Baltistan that, if developed, could increase the total installed capacity by 21,125 MW.

-The federal government of Pakistan provides funds.
-The GB government does not collect taxes or generate revenue.
-The government of GB has to get approval from the federal government for even a minor project.
-Political tussles between different parties in power at the center and local levels make the situation worse for GB.
-Development projects take several months or even years.
-The GB government faces hurdles while getting consent from the Planning and Development Department and the Ministry of Kashmir Affairs.
-The project fails or stagnates when a politician or bureaucracy does not get a piece of the pie.
+The federal government of Pakistan provides funding to Gilgit-Baltistan (GB), as the GB government does not collect taxes or generate its own revenue.
+Consequently, the GB government must seek approval from the federal government even for minor projects.
+Political conflicts among various parties at both the central and local levels further complicate the situation in GB.
+As a result, development projects can take several months or even years to be initiated.
+The GB government often encounters obstacles in obtaining consent from the Planning and Development Department and the Ministry of Kashmir Affairs.
+Projects may stall or fail altogether if politicians or bureaucrats do not receive their expected benefits.

-My cousin visited officials from various ministries in Islamabad.
-He discussed his proposition with the federal government.
-He has been working on this proposition for a long time and spoke about it during his meetings.
-He is a competent individual.
-He installed smart energy meters in GB, where most people do not pay their power bills.
-The installation helped the Water and Power department track electrical expenses.
-The department now generates most of the income for the GB government.
+My cousin visited officials from various ministries in Islamabad to discuss his proposal with the federal government.
+He has been working on this initiative for an extended period and presented it during his meetings.
+He is a capable individual who installed smart energy meters in Gilgit-Baltistan (GB), where most residents do not pay their power bills.
+This installation has helped the Water and Power Department monitor electrical consumption, and as a result, the department now generates the majority of the income for the GB government.

-He informed me about the bureaucratic hurdles he faced during his visit to Islamabad.
-He identified several potential hydropower sites in the GB.
+He shared the bureaucratic challenges he encountered during his visit to Islamabad.
+He identified several potential hydropower sites in Gilgit-Baltistan (GB).
 All he needed was approval to establish contact with international companies.
-He aims to export electricity to China.
-He estimated that the initiative would be profitable for the people of GB, as each household would receive Rs.
-3 lac per month in compensation.
+His goal is to export electricity to China.
+He estimated that this initiative would be profitable for the people of GB, as each household could receive Rs.
+300,000 per month in compensation.

-The interests of the ruling parties and bureaucracy cause a majority of initiatives to stall.
-The federally controlled Water and Power Department wants to maintain its monopoly.
-It does not allow the private sector to compete.
-The National Electric Power Regulatory Authority (NEPRA) is Pakistan's primary power service provider.
-It has a monopoly on the construction of infrastructure for electricity distribution.
-This monopoly makes it challenging for other businesses to enter the market.
-The GB government needs to establish infrastructure to export energy to China.
-NEPRA and WPD's entrenched interests hinder the GB government.
-They bar the GB government from entering into open contracts to develop infrastructure.
+The interests of the ruling parties and bureaucracy often lead to the stalling of numerous initiatives.
+The federally controlled Water and Power Department (WPD) aims to maintain its monopoly and restricts competition from the private sector.
+The National Electric Power Regulatory Authority (NEPRA) serves as Pakistan's primary power service provider and holds a monopoly on the construction of infrastructure for electricity distribution.
+This monopoly creates significant barriers for other businesses trying to enter the market.

-Widespread corruption has caused the dysfunctionality of almost every public sector in the country.
-Due to the lax rule of law, politicians and bureaucrats misuse public funds and power for their own gain.
+Widespread corruption has led to the dysfunction of nearly every public sector in the country.
+Due to the weak rule of law, politicians and bureaucrats exploit public funds and power for personal gain.

 Comments